simrenbasra/simys-blog/_posts/2026-01-17-simbot_part2.md

 2. The prompt is preprocessed and embedded.

 3. Embedded prompt is used to search a vectorised knowledge base (for example, blog posts or documents).

+    **NOTE:** All text in knowledge base is vectorised prior to retriveal.
+Embeddings for the knowledge base are created during the implementation of the RAG chatbot.
+The same embedding model is used to vectorise both knowledge base content and user prompts, this is done to ensure consistency for similarity matching.

-4. Most relevant snippets or documents are returned.
+5. Most relevant snippets or documents are returned.

-5. Retrieved snippets are added to the prompt.
+6. Retrieved snippets are added to the prompt.

-6. A response is generated (following steps above).
+7. A response is generated (following steps above).

-7. A response is returned to the user.
+8. A response is returned to the user.

 This approach allows the chatbot to answer questions about specific or private content.
 As part of this series I will share implementation steps to build my own RAG chatbot (SimBot) using previous blog posts.